hearsayit/HearsayRequireJSBundle/README.md

 This is a prototype that represents an array of modules options for r.js optimizer.
-Each array must contain name of the module and could contain include and exclude options that explicitly includes / excludes defined dependencies See [multipage module config][7] for more details.
+Each array must contain name of the module and could contain include and exclude options that explicitly includes/excludes defined dependencies.
+See [multipage module config][7] for more details.

 ##### *options* #####